fbajjar/Bluetooth-to-NRF24L01-/README.md

 **IMPORTANT:**
 - Change CE_PIN and CSN_PIN according to the pin numbers you wired for CE pin and CSN pin of NRF24L01 to your ESP32.
 - Ensure the const uint8_t address defined for openWritingPipe is the SAME as the one you are going to use in openReadingPipe->The transmitter address MUST match the receiver address

+**Testing Bluetooth Controller Functionality**
+- If u wish to test the bluetooth controller functionality ONLY, NRF24 code will block u from debugging controller's outputs as it will get stuck on "NRF24 failed to initialize".
+- Hence, a seperate .ino file labeled "Controller-Debugging" is provided for this exact purpose.